fmaguire/parKour/README.md

 parKour performs K-mean clustering on PE fastq formatted sequencing reads based on the GC bias of the paired reads.

-Despite being single threaded, performance is relatively good with 100M 150bp reads clustered and output to separate fastq files in under 3 minutes and under 1GB of memory.
+Despite being single threaded, performance is relatively good with 139M 150bp PE reads clustered and output to separate fastq files in 10 hours and under 1GB of memory (10M reads took around 3 minutes on the same hardware).

 Currently, this is hard-coded for 2 clusters but hopefully this will be extended to a user provided number of clusters, time permitting.